 About the Founder:

-I started Latin Threads Trading Company while living with my family in a small village outside the city of Oaxaca, Mexico.
-We moved there for a year abroad to study Spanish and to experience a different way of life.
+I started Abrazo Style (originaly "Latin Threads Trading Company") while living with my family in a small village outside the city of Oaxaca, Mexico.
+We moved there for a "year abroad" to study Spanish and to experience a different way of life.
 We had no idea our lives would be fundamentally changed through this experience.
-One year extended into two, two into three, and so on.
+One year extended into two, two into three, three into four, and so on.

 Family by family, our goal is to encourage enterprise, empowering individuals to flourish independently and through their communities.

-Latin Threads's Right Hand:
+Abrazo Style's Right Hand:

 Fairly Traded Goods:

-Fairly traded goods are quickly becoming the new “haute couture” of the fashion world, and that’s how it should be.
+Fairly traded goods are becoming the new “haute couture” of the fashion world, and that’s how it should be.
 As contemporary style and traditional handcrafted clothing converge, it is easy to imagine stocking your wardrobe with exquisite scarves and blouses that are completely handmade and designed to stay active in your closet for years.
 The best part is, the clothing FEELS good to wear because it’s being made by local artisans who are fairly compensated for their skills and talents.

 At Abrazo Style, we, along with our artisans, are committed to a shared goal of sustainable fair trade where trust, creativity, and empowerment build a pathway out of poverty.
 The story behind what we create is as important as the product itself because behind every blouse, scarf, or accessory there is a person.
 Together with Pascuala, Marta, Cristina, Felipe, and other indigenous artisans from Oaxaca and Chiapas, we collaborate on new designs and reinvent the classics.
 We encourage artistic vision and the development of good business practices, and share useful skills such as contemporary tailoring.